 Pedro Ximenez is a white grape variety from Andalusia in Southern Spain, best known for its role in producing sherry and other fortified styles.

-Some synonyms include Pedro Jimenez, Pedro Ximenes, Jerez, and in Australia it is often refered to as PX.
+Some synonyms include Pedro Jimenez, Pedro Ximenes, Jerez, and in Australia it is often referred to as PX.

 The variety Pedro Gimenez, which is used widely in Argentina for cheap everyday white wines, is unrelated despite the similar name.

-Palomino, the other Sherry variety from Jerez, is much more common there than Pedro Ximenez.
+Palomino, the other Sherry variety from Jerez, is much more common in that region than Pedro Ximenez.

 PX is used to add sweetness to blends with Palomino and also on its own to make dark sweet viscous wines, both in Jerez and other regions in Southern Spain.